Resist : Reconstruction of irises from templates: Introduction

-Underlying system accuracy is an upper bound for our accuracy.
+The underlying system accuracy is an upper bound for our accuracy (as the reconstructed template is passed through the underlying feature extractor).
+In a preliminary investigation, we applied the trained \resist{} models to feature extractors trained for the CASIAv4 Interval~\cite{casia} and IITD datasets~\cite{kumar2010comparison}.
+While $\resist{}$ recovered some structural information about the shape of the iris, it did not recover fine grained textural details.
 We explore the accuracy rates further in Section~\ref{sec:results}.

+Model inversion is a closely related task that reconstructs inputs from classification vectors.
+Prior work in model inversion has shown regularization to be an effective defense~\cite{shokri2017membership,yang2020defending}.
+While the trained feature extractors already used regularization, adding additional regularization does mitigate the effectiveness of $\resist{}$.
+This defense does come at a small cost to accuracy.
+See Section~\ref{sec:defense} for more detail.

-\textbf{Related Work} Galbally et al.~\cite{galbally2012iriscode} use a genetic algorithm which reconstructs irises from their Gabor filter templates.
+\paragraph{Related Work} Galbally et al.~\cite{galbally2012iriscode} use a genetic algorithm which reconstructs irises from their Gabor filter templates.
 Their method is stochastic and generates multiple irises from a single template.
 Venugopalan et al.~\cite{venugopalan2011generate} show how given an Gabor filter template $f(x)$ for an individual $x$, another individual $y$ can transform their iris image into one with a similar \iriscode as $x$.
 Mai et al.~\cite{mai2018reconstruction} recently considered reconstruction attacks on the facial biometric.
 Their attack relies on a large training dataset containing 2 million facial images.
 To our knowledge such a large iris dataset does not exist.
 Facial recognition is done using deep neural networks which work on a centered face image to generate a template.
-Iris as a biometric has multiple ways to generate templates.
+There are multiple ways to generate templates from the iris biometric.
 We primarily explore the different types of iris templates and use a single reconstruction network in contrast to Mai et al. where a GAN is used to augment their existing training dataset and train a reconstruction network on the augmented facial images.
 To the best of our knowledge, \resist{} is the first attack that reconstructs irises from deep learning based processing templates.